In This Hub:

 He is out of control.
 He is like a runaway train

-rushing down the tracks and about
+rushing down the tracks, about to crush whoever

 On this page: